rmuraglia/menura-kb/docs/case-design.md

 - switch plate top to usb top: 3.4 (10 - 1.6 - 5)
 - switch plate bottom to usb top: 5 (3.4 + 1.6)
 - mcu hollowed out area: 5.4 (5 + 0.4 buffer) to 7 (+1.6 wall thickness)
-    - important +7 is the max height
+    - important: +7 is the max height
+    - note that the 0.4 buffer sounds small, but really the height of the usb port (with magnetic tip) is much more than the mcu board itself, so this should be plenty
 - switch plate top to bottom of sockets: 6.8 (5 - 1.6 (housing minus plate thickness) + 1.6 (pcb) + 1.8 (sockets))
     - note: Sadek's case guide suggests 8 mm as a safe height for MX hotswap

 ## Shadow line

-This [hackaday article](https://hackaday.com/2023/08/07/enhance-your-enclosures-with-a-shadow-line/) gives a good overview of shadow lines, but the concept is that you use mating pieces, such that on the inside, the parts are flush, but on the outside there is a small gap -- this gap, backed by the flush pieces gives a better appearance of uniformity at the seam, compared to just attempted to get the outermost walls flush with each other.
+This [hackaday article](https://hackaday.com/2023/08/07/enhance-your-enclosures-with-a-shadow-line/) gives a good overview of shadow lines, but the concept is that you use mating pieces, such that on the inside, the parts are flush, but on the outside there is a small gap -- this gap, backed by the flush pieces gives a better appearance of uniformity at the seam, compared to just attempting to get the outermost walls flush with each other.

 ![shadow-line](img/shadow-line.png)